RedBearAK/toshy/README.md

 - Wayland sessions

-    - Cinnamon
+    - Cinnamon 6.0 or later
-    - GNOME (needs shell extension, see Requirements)
+    - GNOME 3.38 or later (needs shell extension, see Requirements)
     - Hyprland
-    - KDE
+    - Plasma 5 and 6 (KDE)
     - Sway

 If you are in an X11/Xorg login session, the desktop environment or window manager doesn't really matter.
 The keymapper gets the window class/name/title information directly from the X server with `Xlib`.

-On the other hand, if you are in a Wayland session, it is only possible to obtain the per-application or per-window information (for specific shortcut keymaps) by using solutions that are custom to a limited set of desktop environments (or window managers).
+On the other hand, if you are in a Wayland session, it is only possible to obtain the per-application or per-window information (for the app-specific shortcut keymaps) by using solutions that are custom to a limited set of desktop environments (or window managers).

-For Wayland+GNOME this requires at least one of the known compatible GNOME Shell extensions to be installed.
+For Wayland+GNOME this requires at least one of the known compatible GNOME Shell extensions to be installed and enabled.
 See above in "Requirements".

 There are specific remaps or overrides of default remaps for several common desktop environments (or distros which have shortcut peculiarities in their default desktop setups).
 They become active if the desktop environment is detected correctly by the `env.py` module used by the config file, or the information about the desktop can be placed in some `OVERRIDE` variables in the config file.